rachelleperez/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-This repository contains the back-end portion of the What to Wear (WTR) application found [HERE](https://github.com/rachelleperez/se_project_react).
+This repository contains the back-end portion of the What to Wear (WTWR) application found [HERE](https://github.com/rachelleperez/se_project_react).
 The application outputs the weather and appropriate clothing item recommendations based on a specific location.
 At the moment, it calls a dummy API with clothing items which will eventually be connected with this back-end.

 This back-end portion represents the server side of the app which receives and processes API calls related to: